russelltankaimin/tankaimin/nus.md

 12. IS1103 - Ethics for Computing
 13. LSM1301 - General Biology

+## External
+**These are classes I could not attend due to workload limitations, but study in significant detail by myself through available course materials online**

+1. 18.712 (MIT) - Representation Theory

 **NOTE** : My website used to have reviews but I don't really think they are important at all for people who want to know more about the stuff I was interested in during my UG days.